Thekkumkur: Paradevatha

 Edathil Bhagavathy is the paradevatha of the Thekkumcore Royal Family.
-The main pūjā is performed on Medam 18 (which usually it falls on 1 May) every year.
+Daily pūjās are performed by the Vadakkummal family.
+Vadakkummal Vikraman Namboodiri is the current main priest.
 The pūjās are performed by the thandri from surya Kaladi Mana.
 There will be a thrikala pūjā (meaning pūjās in the morning, noon & evening) on this day.
 It is a day for family get-togethers as well.
+The main pūjā is performed on Medam 18 (which usually it falls on 1 May) every year.

-Daily pūjās are performed by the Vadakkummal family.
-Vadakkummal Vikraman Namboodiri is the current main priest.
 The last day ceremony of the Kumaranallor Temple Ulsavam, the ārāttu (the day after the Thrikkarthika) is performed at the Meenachil River which is close to the Edathil Temple (2 km away from Kumaranalloor Devi Temple).
 The ārāttu is performed near the Edathil Bhagavathi Temple once every year since Kumaranalloor Bhagavathi comes to see her sister the Edathil Bhagavathi.
-During the month of January Bhagavata Purana Sapthaham with Bhagavathom Moolam is conducted every year.
+During the month of January Bhagavata Purana Sapthaham with Bhagavatham Moolam is conducted every year.